OctechSolutions/Aperture/ApertureStage3Report.md

     </figcaption>
 </figure>

-The above tree diagram shows the fields of the channels collection stored in firebase when a user creates a new channel on their profile.
+The above tree diagram shows the fields of the **channels** collection stored in firebase with fields corresponding to attributes of a channel.